 The real sustainability story consists of 3 parts: avoidance, reduction and offsetting of emissions.
 This comes down to combining several approaches rather than selecting only one way to reach your objectives.

 This is clearly part of the solution.
 BEVs avoid emissions and PHEV, when used with discipline, reduce emissions.
-Nonetheless, if taken seriously, sustainability is also about how we use or vehicles.
+Nonetheless, if taken seriously, sustainability is also about how we use our vehicles.
 When considering ultra-low mileage drivers, does it make sense to give them an EV?
-Wouldn’t it make more sense to provide a good, pay-on-use alternative and a commuting solution?
-This brings us back to OviDrive’s sustainability coefficient: it’s about reducing the emissions, but also about reducing the number of company car kilometers.
+Wouldn’t it make more sense to provide a good, pay-on-use alternative or commuting solution?
+This brings us back to OviDrive’s sustainability coefficient: it’s about reducing the emissions and mileage of the company car.

-This means, on one hand, enabling low-congestion transits, for example by not booking meetings at the office at 8.30h AM.
-Planning can go much further and deliver even better results if your vehicles are equipped with telematics or connected services.
+This could mean enabling low-congestion transits by not booking meetings at the office at 8.30h AM.
+Planning can go much further and deliver better results if your vehicles are equipped with telematics or connected services.
 Combine CRM data with telematics data and you’ll run a very efficient fleet.
-In addition, having the ability to monitor unwanted driving behavior, gives you the power to influence your emission without even thinking of electrification.
+In addition, having the ability to monitor unwanted driving behaviour can result in reduced emissions without even considering electrification.
 The same is true for on-time maintenance and tire changes.

-With OviDrive you can start combining different options: PHEV, BEV, efficient ICE, Mobility, Home and Shared Office… Having all these tools at your availability, within one operating system, is how we accelerate sustainability strategies at OviDrive
+With OviDrive you can start combining different options: PHEV, BEV, efficient ICE, mobility, home and shared Office.
+Having these tools available, within one operating system, is how we accelerate your sustainability initiatives.

 Company Introduction / Product Presentation / System Demonstration / Strategy Consultation